-Estimates, assumptions, and judgments have been applied in a consistent manner and there are no known trends, commitments, events or uncertainties that management believes will materially affect the methodology or assumptions utilized in making those estimates and judgments.
+Estimates, assumptions, and judgments have been applied consistently and there are no known trends, commitments, events or uncertainties that management believes will materially affect the methodology or assumptions utilized in making those estimates and judgments.
 While management makes its best estimates and assumptions, actual results may vary from these and other estimates.